Methods of detecting exoplanets: Optical interferometry

 In March 2019, ESO astronomers, employing the GRAVITY instrument on their Very Large Telescope Interferometer (VLTI), announced the first direct detection of an exoplanet, HR 8799 e, using optical interferometry.

 Modified interferometry

 By looking at the wiggles of an interferogram using a Fourier-Transform-Spectrometer, enhanced sensitivity could be obtained in order to detect faint signals from Earth-like planets.

-Detection of Dust Trapping around Lagrangian Points
+Detection of dust trapping around Lagrangian points

 Identification of dust clumps along a protoplanetary disk demonstrate trace accumulation around Lagrangian points.
-From the detection of this dust, it can be inferred that a planet exists such that it has created those Lagrange points.
+From the detection of this dust, it can be inferred that a planet exists such that it has created those accumulations.

+Gravitational waves

+The Laser Interferometer Space Antenna (LISA) for observing gravitational waves is expected to detect the presence of large planets and brown dwarfs orbiting white dwarf binaries.
+The number of such detections in the Milky Way is estimated to range from 17 in a pessimistic scenario to more than 2000 in an optimistic scenario, and even extragalactic detections in the Magellanic Clouds might be possible, far beyond the current capabilities of other detection methods.